Can't Help Lovin' Dat Man: Lyrics

 Can't help lovin' dat man of mine.

 (QUEENIE questions how would white people know the song):

 How come y'all know dat song?

-(...remainder omitted due to copyright restrictions...)

 Later verses lament that when he goes away, she is sad until he returns.

 Controversy

 In its own way, the song is almost as controversial as the song "Ol' Man River" (also from Show Boat) because of some phrases, though its lyrics have caused less of an uproar because the "offensive" portion is sung not by Julie but by Queenie, and is therefore not usually heard outside the show.
 In her section of the song, Queenie sings about Joe: